paulwarren/nzde/dict/C/README.md

  <i>n.</i> a custodial sentence of 3 months duration for young offenders.
 [Jim Cameron writes: In its present form it was introduced in 1985 by the Criminal Justice Act.
 Formerly (1954-63) an indeterminate sentence for adult offenders of up to 3 years' imprisonment, based on British legislation of 1948 and replacing in part (see <i>preventative detention</i>) the sentence of <i>reformative detention</i> (1910-1954).]

+## Correspondence

+ <i>n.</i> short for Correspondence School (esp. in the phrase on correspondence i.e. receiving education from the Correspondence School)

+## Correspondence School

+ <i>n.</i> a state-funded institution providing education by mail and other media to children living in remote parts of the country or otherwise unable to attend ordinary schools. [also as Correspondence elliptical q.v.]
+(See also TCS abbreviation)

 ## corrie

  <i>n.</i> (informal) corrugated iron [ORIGIN: abbreviation]

+## Corriedale

+ <i>n.</i> a breed of NZ sheep evolved from Rommey, Lincoln, Merino and Leicester breeds to yield both wool and meat f. the name of the estate in North Otago, NZ, where the breed was evolved.

+<b>1</b> <i>n.</i> (Rural) a New Zealand-bred sheep [a cross of Merino with long-wolled English Leicester or Lincoln developed in the 1860s by James Little of Corriedale Station in North Otago.]

+## Corriedale country

+<b>1</b> <i>n.</i> (Rural) Canterbury [particularly the northern downlands where stud Corriedales are bred and flourish.]

 ## corro